 The Celtic problem

-Let’s start at a point far enough back in time to take in the larger view, the situation of the British Isles some 2,000 years ago.
-One or two million Britons populated the land, scattered about in hamlets or homesteads, and the story goes, speaking various Celtic languages and dialects, about which there is much uncertainty as they were never written down.
+Let’s begin at a starting point far enough back in time to take in the larger view, the situation of the British Isles some 2,000 years ago.
+One or two million Britons populated the land, scattered about in hamlets or homesteads, and the story goes, speaking various Celtic languages and dialects, about which there remains much uncertainty as they were never written down.
 It’s assumed the Celts crossed over from the Continent in successive waves over the previous several centuries, bringing a new version of their language each time.
 The hostile tribes known as the Picts, for instance, who had been pushed up to northern Scotland by newly invading Celts, may have spoken an earlier form of Celtic.
 Collectively the Celtic tongues of Britain have been termed “Insular Celtic,” “Brittonic,” or simply “British,” to distinguish them from the Celtic on the Continent.

-Here’s an example of what one of these languages looks like today, and what we might all be speaking if the Celts had managed to displace the Angles and the Saxons from England:
+Here’s an example of what one of these languages looks like today, and what we might all be speaking if the Celts had managed to displace the Angles and Saxons from England:

 Ein Tad yn y nefoedd, sancteiddier dy enw.

 Deled dy deyrnas; gwneler dy ewyllys, ar y ddaear fel yn y nef.

 Dyro inni heddiw ein bara beunyddiol.

 Maddau inni ein troseddau, fel yr ym ni wedi maddau i’r rhai a droseddodd yn ein herbyn.

 A phaid â’n dwyn i brawf, ond gwared ni rhag yr un drwg.